Advertisement

 “When I did Unbelievable people were coming up to me, feeling moved enough by the story to feel comfortable to share their own experiences.
 I feel so grateful to be part of something that does that for one person, let alone millions.
 These stories are so vital.”

-Her latest project will also make an impact, helping marginalised and maligned people feel seen.
-“I read it and was shocked by the injustice of the Purdue pharma story,” she says.
+Her performance in Dopesick also made an impact, helping marginalised and maligned people feel seen.
+“I read it and was shocked by the injustice of the Purdue pharma story,” she said.

 “It is mindblowing – and it’s true.
 I couldn’t believe it.
 Because my knowledge of the opioid epidemic was literally just that it existed, I didn’t know much beyond that.
 I was born in 1996, which is when it really started.
 And the truth is buried.”

-We follow the DEA (Drug Enforcement Administration) investigation into OxyContin – including the time they found one doctor selling the pills from the back of his car to an 11-year-old girl, who subsequently thanked them for arresting him.
+We follow the DEA (Drug Enforcement Administration) investigation into OxyContin – including finding one doctor, who subsequently thanked them for arresting him, selling the pills from the back of his car to an 11-year-old girl.

 Most importantly, we see the devastation that OxyContin brought to communities.
 The addiction, the crime, the social dysfunction, the broken lives.
 And this is where we meet Betsy Mallum, the first female coal miner in her small Virginia town.

-“She’s an awesome character,” Dever says.
-“Hers is a heartbreaking, tragic journey but at the same time it’s a story of resilience and strength.
+“She’s an awesome character,” Dever said.
+“Hers is a heartbreaking, tragic journey but at the same time, it’s a story of resilience and strength.
 And I love powerful female roles.

 “So she is a dream job for me.
 She represents so much.
 I felt a really big responsibility.